Changissnz/selfinterest/README.md

 used instead of another could have been due to the decision of a play on words or a humorous implication on the situation being discussed.
-Synonyms are clear indicators of the practice's plurality by human beings, analogously, the variance in attire as the artificial axiom of demand for clothing, the greeting of welcome as the artificial axiom of showing politeness, et cetera.
+Synonyms are clear indicators of the practice's plurality by human beings, analogously, the variance in attire as the artificial axiom of demand for appropriate clothing, the greeting of welcome as the artificial axiom of showing appropriate politeness, et cetera.
 The artificial axiom is but a metaphysical body of meaning, requiring the use of a shared natural language between two human beings for their conjunctive understanding of similar, ideally identical, bearing.
-It is then, with confidence, to state that the meaning of the artificial axiom is essentially an individual's definition, a metaphysical construct directly or through influence a product from self-interest.
-Self-interest modifies the official definition, gives "new life" to the word, to the artificial axiom as a body of meaning frequently expressed in words, perceives the exemplifying image of the artificial axiom according to the constitutents of the self's cognition.
-From context to context, self-interest transforms the definition of the artificial axiom into other forms to fit for acceptance; this is how rationalization of the questionable, required an answer, works.
+It is then to state, with confidence, that the meaning of the artificial axiom is essentially an individual's definition, a metaphysical construct directly or through influence a product from self-interest.
+Self-interest modifies the official definition, gives "new life" to the word, to the artificial axiom as a body of meaning frequently expressed in words, and perceives the exemplifying image of the artificial axiom according to the constitutents of the self's cognition.
+From context to context, self-interest transforms the definition of the artificial axiom, demanded for use, into other forms to fit for acceptance; this is how rationalization of the questionable, required an answer, works.
 Transformative processes, from the "fundamental" definition of the artificial axiom, for each usage, and an arbitrary usage could demand said definition to be altered in order to fit for the form, the "ideal" and whatnot.
 Artificial axioms, as being individuals' definitions, are rules collectivist to some particular degrees.
 The appearance of the collective adhering to the artificial axiom, maybe even so much to be interpreted as religious fervor, is deceptive to the observer fixated on the "total" before their senses.
 Self-interest, the self, is the unit that constructs the appearance of the collective, maybe successfully even fostering a metaphysical (spiritual) unity more unbreakable than any material construct.
-And so, the artificial axiom exists in the variable ways of spottiness and totality when the "social creatures", of human beings, are all members that take the artificial axiom as truth equal to that of the axiom.
+And so, the artificial axiom is instantiated in the variable ways of spottiness and totality, with respect to consistency of effect from causes identical in principle to that described by the artificial axiom, by the "social creature", the human being.